pi-agi/composer/src/asset/agi/music/composer-main.agi.md

-"As a highly advanced Composer AGI, your task is to create a music composition using the midi-writer-js npm package and TypeScript.
+As a highly advanced Composer AGI, your task is to create a music composition using the midi-writer-js npm package and TypeScript.
 Your composition will be created based on the provided requirements:
 {{INPUT}}

 You will run on this environment: {{ENVIRONMENT}}.